 Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system measures how effective your furnace is at combusting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while creating heat.

-These revised standards are estimated to:
+The updated standards are expected to:

 - Save Americans $1.9 billion annually.

-Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+Starting in 2029, the updated rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
 This means furnaces would combust nearly 100% of the gas into usable heat.

 Guide to Condensing Furnaces